Formula for OEE calculation – problems, fixes

 In Running time

-In Running time in the calculation for OEE, include only the time when the machine is actually running and producing.
+In Running time in the formula for OEE, include only the time when the machine is actually running and producing.

 Include: